dellsystem/dellsystem.github.io/reading-group/index.md

 title: "Jacobin reading group in London"
 ---

 In January 2018, I started an informal [Jacobin reading group](https://www.jacobinmag.com/reading-groups), mostly consisting of fellow masters students at LSE.
-Since then, the group has expanded to include others, though about half of us are either students or associated with LSE in some way.
-We meet roughly once a week (Thursday or Friday, usually) at one of several venues in central London from 6:30-8pm, and we usually have a guest speaker whose readings I'll have posted ahead of time.
+Since then, the group has expanded to include others, and I now co-host the group with [Hettie O'Brien](https://twitter.com/hettieveronica).
+We meet every 1-2 weeks (Thursday or Friday, usually) at one of several venues in central London from 6:30-8pm, and we usually have a guest speaker whose readings we'll have posted ahead of time.

 ### If you're interested in joining us